 Today, 54-acre Grape Island is a wildlife haven.
 Wild berries can be found in abundance, providing food for a wide variety of birds.
 The island almost doubles in size to 101 acres at low tide.
-Grape Island also features camp sites, picnic areas, wooded trails and guided walks.
-Special events include "wild edibles" tours.
+Grape Island also features camp sites, picnic areas, and wooded trails.

 Visitor Facilities & Services

 Prior to European settler colonization, Indigenous peoples may have cultivated the island.
 Euro-Americans farmed and grazed the island for three hundred years, up until the 1940s.
 Since the abandonment of agricultural use in the 1940s, the natural succession of vegetation has created a wooded and shrubby landscape.
 Grape never hosted any military fortifications, though in 1775 it was a site of a skirmish over hay during the War of Independence known as the "Battle of Grape Island" or "Grape Island Alarm."